eficode-academy/istio-katas/debugging-with-ephemeral-containers.md

 Next, we create a tooling deployment from which we can query the web server.
-Alternatively you may create the service above with type `LoadBalancer` or `NodePort` and access the web server through those types.
+Alternatively you may create the service above with type `LoadBalancer` or `NodePort` and access the web server through those service types.

 ```console
 kubectl create deploy multitool --image praqma/network-multitool